yusufs-d/NewEye/README.md

 ```
 python3 detect.py --modeldir "sample_model"
 ```
-6. You can start taking screenshot process from the video you provided.
-Change "your_video.mp4" part with the path of your video.
+6. You can start defining distance process
 ```
-python3 detect_video.py --modeldir "sample_model" --video "your_video.mp4"
+python3 start_distance_process.py
 ```
-6. Now you can start distance determination process
+6. Just enter the path of your video
 ```
-python3 services/DefineDistance.py
+Enter the path of your video:
 ```